 There are several ways that you can help protect your foundation against the effects of drought.
 By taking both preventative and protective measures, you can prepare your foundation against those dry seasons.
 Have a look at some of these prevention methods…

-- Watering Your Soil: Foundation problems caused by drought involve the soil shrinking as water is removed.
-So, to help prevent this, you can use a garden hose to give the land surrounding your foundation a gentle shower of water.
+- Watering Your Soil.
+Foundation problems caused by drought involve the soil shrinking as water is removed.
+To help prevent this, use a garden hose to give the land surrounding your foundation a gentle shower of water.
 This will help maintain the moisture levels in your soil and prevent that shrinkage from occurring.

-- Move Your Trees Away from Your Foundation: If you have any trees that are situated close to your home, they can prove troublesome during times of drought.
-That’s because the tree’s roots will attempt to grow to seek out water as it becomes scarce, potentially leading those roots straight to your foundation where they can potentially cause damage.
+- Move Your Trees Away from Your Foundation.
+If you have any trees that are situated close to your home, they can prove troublesome during times of drought.
+That’s because the tree’s roots will attempt to grow to seek out water as it becomes scarce.
+Those roots can reach your foundation where they can potentially cause damage.
 Move your trees away from your house to give it some room.

-- There are professional solutions that can help with protecting your foundation throughout the climate cycle of your area, from waterproofing measures to reinforcement.
+- There are professional solutions that can help protect your foundation throughout the climate cycle of your area.
+These can involve waterproofing measures and foundation reinforcement.
 Consult with a foundation company to learn more about your options.

 What If My Foundation Is Damaged?

-Should your home foundation be damaged due to drought conditions, you may need to contact a professional contractor to provide foundation repairs.
+Should your home foundation be damaged due to drought conditions, contact a professional contractor to provide foundation repairs.
 Foundation cracks may be filled with epoxy crack fillers or held together with carbon fiber products.
 If you have a case of a sinking foundation, helical piers may be used to stabilize and support your foundation.
-Consult with a professional foundation specialist to see what solutions are available—different types of foundation damage may require different products and methods to remedy the problem.
+Consult with a professional foundation specialist to see what solutions are available.
+Different types of foundation damage may require different products and methods to remedy the problem.

 The best solution of all is prevention.
 Foundation repairs can be costly when they occur, and they only get worse with time when not addressed.
 By following the recommended prevention methods stated above, you can keep your foundation safe and strong, and prevent future complications to both your foundation and your home’s lower level.

-Give us a call at (866) 485-6695 and we’ll have a specialist provide you with a foundation repair estimate and a zero-obligation price estimate!
+Give us a call at (866) 485-6695 and we’ll have a specialist provide you with a free inspection and a zero-obligation foundation repair estimate!

 Sources for Links: